 One study found that for every 20g intake of legumes (beans, peas, etc.), the risk of death fell by 6 percent. .

 Pulses have often been overlooked because they are difficult to cook or take too long to prepare.
 McGreevy said, “There are so many more options now.
 You can get flash-frozen chickpeas or canned beans, which makes it really easy, like two or three minutes of cooking time.
 What people don’t realize is that lentils don’t need to soak and they take just about as long to cook as it does to boil pasta.
 People don’t scoff at cooking pasta!”

 The Darker the Better

-Like veggies, the more color the higher the antioxidant content there is in beans .
+Like veggies, the more color the beans have, the higher the antioxidant content is .
 One study found that black bean hulls contain 40 times the amount of antioxidants found in white bean hulls .

 They Can Be a Digestive Aid

 Mung beans can actually help with digestion due to their high fiber content .
 All varieties of beans have notable fiber content, but what makes mung beans easier to digest is that in combination with being high in fiber, they have lower levels of the specific carbohydrate strain that our stomachs have trouble digesting.

 Centenarians in Okinawa garden every day, which increases range of motion and nudges them to move naturally without thinking about it.
 While zucchinis and tomatoes might garner a beautiful harvest, beans and peas are also great for gardens and are really easy to grow.
 McGreevy noted, “Even if you don’t harvest them they are great for your garden because they put nitrogen back into the soil.
 They’re beautiful, delicious and nutritious – an all-around great garden crop.”
 Beans support a healthy agricultural cycle.
 They enrich, rather than deplete soil, by leaving behind nutrients for the next crop .

 Beans are the only food that can fit into both a vegetable and a protein category, according to the USDA .